 The SRO (Sub-Registrar Office) officers are trained to find faults.
 If one paper is missing, your appointment is cancelled, and you have to re-book (which might take weeks).
 Ensure you have:

 - Original Sale Deed: Drafted by a competent advocate.
 Avoid "Deed Writers" sitting outside the office who use outdated templates.
-A single typo in the name can cause rejection.

 - NOC (No Objection Certificate): Required for agricultural land or specific zones.
 (Not usually needed for DDA freehold flats).

 - Two Witnesses: Both must be physically present.
 They must carry original Aadhaar and PAN cards.
+Tip: Don't use family members as witnesses if possible; use friends or neighbors.

 - Identity Proofs: Original Aadhaar and PAN of Buyer and Seller.